Sheriff: Mom tails man who kidnapped daughter at gunpoint

 A Mississippi sheriff says a woman saw her daughter get kidnapped at gunpoint and shoved into a car, so she tailed them until authorities arrived.

 Sollie says the woman followed the two in her own car and stayed on the phone providing directions until deputies were able to intercept the vehicle.
-Sollie says Fuller was arrested without incident on kidnapping charges.
-He posted bail and was released later that day.
+Sollie says Fuller was arrested without incident on a kidnapping charge.
+He posted bail and was released.
 It's unclear if he has a lawyer.

 Comments